 In short, Colombian policy makers made an efficient decision.
 These agreements will bring, if they are carried with precision and equality between each country involved, interesting opportunities for further market openings.

 Now, what are the possible cons of strengthening the automotive industry?
 As usual, with higher profits, rules and laws tend to be more flexible and easier to bend.
-Taking into account the tendency of Colombian companies towards corruption and price manipulation through cartels, the government will have to be on top of the auto industry.
+Taking IGNORE INTO account the tendency of Colombian companies towards corruption and price manipulation through cartels, the government will have to be on top of the auto industry.
 Colombia has to avoid the dangers of corruption that big economies, such as Brazil, are suffering.

 Aside from this, the other con could be the unnecessary increase of cars in the already crowded Colombian cities.
 According to statistics presented by Fenalco –acronym for the National Federation of Merchants– and ANDI –the National Association of Entrepreneurs of Colombia–, every 2 minutes, a new car enters Colombian streets.
 Is Colombian infrastructure able to stand such a dense vehicle fleet?